OSVR/OSVR-Docs/README.md

 Note : It can be used in earlier versions but might require compilation and tweaking.

+## Running the OSVR Server
-## Setting the OSVR_SERVER_ROOT environment variable
+### Setting the OSVR_SERVER_ROOT environment variable
-- OSVR server auto-start functionality in ClientKit (Windows only for now) currently relies on the OSVR_SERVER_ROOT environment variable to find the server you would like to have launch.
+OSVR server auto-start functionality in ClientKit (Windows only for now) currently relies on the OSVR_SERVER_ROOT environment variable to find the server you would like to have launch.
 Install the [OSVR Runtime](http://osvr.github.io/using/), then set the OSVR_SERVER_ROOT environment variable to C:/Program Files/OSVR/Runtime/Server (for 64-bit) or C:/Program Files (x86)/OSVR/Runtime/Server (for 32-bit).

-## Running the OSVR Server
+### Server parameters
 Running the OSVR server just requires passing it a configuration file.
 For example:
 **osvr_server osvr_server_config.json**